circleci/circleci-docs/jekyll/_ccie/overview.md

 ### Installation Steps

-Once you have all of the prerequisites in place, you can either [follow the detailed installation steps for AWS]({{site.baseurl}}/enterprise/aws/), or [for enviroments not on AWS]({{site.baseurl}}/enterprise/docker-install/).
+Once you have all of the prerequisites in place, you can either [follow the detailed installation steps for AWS]({{site.baseurl}}/enterprise/aws/), or [for environments not on AWS]({{site.baseurl}}/enterprise/docker-install/).

 ## Architecture

-At a high level, CircleCI Enteprise has two kinds of instances that it needs in order to run: the services box and builder boxes.
+At a high level, CircleCI Enterprise has two kinds of instances that it needs in order to run: the services box and builder boxes.

 ![A Diagram of the CircleCI Architecture]({{site.baseurl}}/assets/img/docs/enterprise-network-diagram.png)